-There are a number of finishing or decorative options available to draw attention to your printed piece – from UV varnish, gloss or matte lamination, MetalFX, aqueous coating to die cutting, debossing, embossing or even foiling.
+There are a number of finishing or decorative options available to draw attention to your printed piece – from spot UV, gloss or matt lamination, MetalFX, aqueous coating to die cutting, debossing, embossing or even foiling.
 Discuss finishing options at the design stage of your project with one of our graphic designers who can assist you in making your printed piece look extra special!

 MetalFX is a process of mixing metallic silver with a variety of process colours to give the desired effect.
 The process gives a metallic lustre to the printed image.